c410-f3r/wtx/wtx-docs/src/grpc/README.md

 Due to the lack of an official parser, the definitions of a `Service` must be manually typed.

-To use this functionality, it necessary to activate the `grpc` feature.
+To use this functionality, it is necessary to activate the `grpc` feature.

 ## Client Example